rastacalavera/ll-mirror/content/blog/podcast_assets.md

 #Author = "RastaCalavera"
 #aliases = ["/##"]
 +++

+### Getting Involved
+I would love people to submit work to the project or ask someone to attempt a project and report back on their process.

+In order to do this, there has to be a rigid methodology so that a user knows how to ask and what to present.
+I've come up with a few ideas that still need some testing but I think it is a good place to start.

+### Asking For and Providing Help
+* A [template](/files/Request_Template.odt) should be followed before a user asks for dedicated assistance.
+* Contributors should clearly understand the goals and deliverable.

 ### Post from 11/2019
 ```
 I listen to shows and lurk in forums, telegram, etc. but my schedule doesn’t really line up with interacting with the community much.